 For women, high scores on risk assessment tools may lead to over-isolation in confinement settings as facilities attempt to protect them from harm.
-Women with past trauma histories, sexual abuse by others, and abuse in intimate and family relationships may be especially affected by the constant observation and lack of privacy in segregation units, especially when it involves male observers.
-These conditions are inappropriate as a correctional response to minor violations and are especially out of scale when the use of segregation is for the protection of the woman, rather than for the protection of others.
-As a result of these dynamics, women are especially prone to self-harm when isolated.
-A reduction in isolation, even when achieved by pairing women with a cellmate while in segregation, can mitigate these effects.
-After a cluster of suicides and suicide attempts, a women's prison in Illinois double-bunked women housed in segregation when safe to do so and found that this strategy greatly reduced incidents of serious self-harm as well as completed suicides, both because of the lack of private time to complete these actions and the removal of the isolation leading to them.21
+Women with past trauma histories, sexual abuse by others, and abuse in intimate and family relationships may be especially affected by the constant observation and lack of privacy in segregation units, especially when it involves male observers.21 These conditions are inappropriate as a correctional response to minor violations and are especially out of scale when the use of segregation is for the protection of the woman, rather than for the protection of others.
 One complication faced by agencies is protecting women from potential abusers if there is only one prison for women in a state or limited jail beds in a county, a common occurrence in many smaller jurisdictions.
 In these agencies, there are fewer options for separating women by using different facilities.
 Another challenge in effective responses to women is the predominance of male-based policies and programming in confinement settings.
 Screening and programming may not take into account vulnerabilities more common in women and the lowered risk of severe or lethal injury when they are aggressive.

 Confined women are less likely to be in jail or prison for violent offenses than men and more likely to suffer from mental health problems.22 In 2006, a Bureau of Justice Statistics survey indicated that more than half (approximately 54 percent) of men in state prisons were being held for violent offenses, compared with 37 percent of women.23 Nearly a third of women in the nation's jails (approximately 31 percent) were reported to have a serious psychiatric condition, compared to 16 percent of men.
-Despite these differences, management strategies, programming, and disciplinary and security procedures for women are typically based on models designed to address male behaviors and abilities to inflict serious as well as lethal harm.
+Despite these differences, management strategies, programming, and disciplinary and security procedures for women are typically based on models designed to address male behaviors and the greater ability on the part of most men to inflict serious and lethal harm.

-Application of screening and practices without regard to gender differences is changing in some jurisdictions.
+Application of screening practices without regard to gender differences is changing in some jurisdictions.
 In Wyoming, women are screened and housed according to the "Altus, Medius, Brevis" model noted above and a corresponding housing matrix.
 However, staff use a screening tool specifically designed to assess a female population.
 WYDOC leaders-with the help of an outside consultant-worked with administrators and case managers at the women's prison to create an instrument responsive to and appropriate for women in confinement.

 After implementing this screening tool and process, they found that 90 to 95 percent of the women scored as "minimum custody-Brevis."24 Based on that information, they redesigned the housing matrix at the women's prison to create more minimum-custody housing and tailored practices to be appropriate for the predominance of Brevis inmates.